La Rivière Espérance

-La Rivière Espérance is a French TV series, 9 episodes of 90 minutes each, directed by Josée Dayan based on the novel by Christian Signol and shown in 1995 on France 2.
+La Rivière Espérance is a French TV miniseries, consisting of 9 episodes of 90 minutes each, directed by Josée Dayan and adapted from Christian Signol's novel.
+It was broadcast on France 2 in 1995.

 Synopsis

-1832, Périgord : Benjamin and Marie are two childhood friends.
+1832, Périgord: Benjamin and Marie are two childhood friends.
 Benjamin's father is a merchant sailor on the river Dordogne.

 One day he says to his son: « When you're 13, I'll take you with me. » He keeps his promise and Benjamin becomes a sailor like his father.
 But in that circle, you have to be wary of everybody and of what they live for: the Dordogne.

 Doing that job was Benjamin's dream, but could that dream become a nightmare?
 Fights with merchants and sailors sometimes finish off quite uglily.
-Will he be able to stay loyal to his friend Marie, or will his nightly 'rendez-vous' with Emeline Lombard, daughter of the rich merchant on whom they depend, separate them?
+Will he be able to stay with fine relations to his friend Marie, or will his nightly "rendez-vous" with Emeline Lombard, daughter of the merchant on whom they depend, separate them?